js1972/CarND-Advanced-Lane-Lines/README.md

 #### Camera distortion correction
 Below is an example of a before and after distortion-corrected test image.
 Note the repositioning of the white car which is actually further back once camera distortion is correct for...
 See cell 8 of the notebook for the code how I accomplished this.
-Its simply a matter of running the camera calibration using the already computer object and image points and then passing these to `cv2.undistort()`.
+Its simply a matter of running the camera calibration using the already computed object and image points and then passing these to `cv2.undistort()`.

 (One point to be careful of is that OpenCV reads and write images in BGR format.
 I use `cv2.cvtColor()` to switch to RGB and back again.)